paysera/lib-api-bundle/README.md

 Configures denormalization for some concrete part of the path.
 Usually used to find entities by their IDs.

-Multiple such annotations can be used in a single controller's action.
+Multiple such annotations/attributes can be used in a single controller's action.

 | Option name           | Default value                            | Description                                                                                                                    |
 |-----------------------|------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|